undevelopedbruce/brucer-book-project/README.md

 Thought I'd try incrementally writing a book on github xD Don't steal it, I guess.

 ## What is this
-I'm gunna write an entire story from one sentence, up to a novel size if I can, keeping it a viable story the entire time.
+I'm gunna write an entire story from one sentence, up to a novel size if I can, keeping it a viable (if silly) story the entire time.

 ## Why
 I don't know.